swyang50066/swyang50066/README.md

 </p>

-I am *Seung-Won Yang* and a *computational research scientist* specialized in **Data-driven/Model-based/Physics-informed** simulation.

-My major was **Astrophysics** dealing with dynamical evolution of planet, and I carried out my degrees in *Physics*, *Astronomy*, and *Mechanical Engineering*.
+I am *Seung-Won Yang* and a *computational research scientist* specialized in **Data-driven/Model-based/Physics-informed**.
+Carrying out degrees in *Physics*, *Astronomy*, and *Mechanical Engineering*, I majored in **Astrophysics**  and did researches on dynamical evolution of planet.
+When I encountered AI technologies was from starting my career as a research scientist in computer vision (but I got attracted to it soon!).
+It is just start to me, but these days, I have been spending my passion on the topics such as classification, segmentation, landmark detection based on medical image data.

-and though my career, I have experienced in solving multiple computational problems relating to the followings:
+In my career, I have experienced in solving computational problems relating to the followings:

 * *Computational Fluid Dynamics (CFD)*
 * *Multi-physics Simulation/Fluid-Solid Interaction*